dask/dask/docs/source/dataframe-hive.rst

 Avoid High Cardinality
 ~~~~~~~~~~~~~~~~~~~~~~

+A good rule of thumb is to avoid partitioning on `float` columns,
+or any column containing many unique values (i.e. high cardinality).

 The most common cause of poor user experience with hive partitioning
 is high-cardinality of the partitioning column(s).
 For example, if